charlieCollins/embiggen/README.md

 Embiggen
 =========

+*Verb*
+**_1. (rare, nonstandard) To enlarge or grow; to make or become bigger_**

-Android app(s) for sharing content (pics, videos) from one or more "controllers" to a "host."
+Android app for sharing content (pics, videos) from a small screen to a larger one.

-The big idea with Embiggen is that you share photos and videos with a group by sending them from your phone to a larger screen device (a big tablet, or Google TV, etc).
+The *big* idea with Embiggen is that you share photos and videos with a group by sending them from your phone/mobile to a larger screen device (a large tablet, or Google TV).

 Embiggen has two parts:
-1. HOST - The Host app sits around waiting for requests to show stuff, it runs on the BIG screen.
+1. HOST - Runs on the LARGE screen device and shows stuff.
-2. CONTROLLER - The controller app runs on your phone/tablet and sends content to the host.
+2. CONTROLLER - Runs on the SMALL screen and sends stuff to the host to embiggen it!

+Typically there is one host and one or more controllers (multiple controllers can send stuff to the same host).

-See README.md in each sub-project for more info.
+See README.md in each sub-project for more info on the host and controllers.

 Networking notes